 Praia da Culatra still home to fisherman and their families now boasts various infrastructures and services.
 There are regular boat services from Faro in the summer and from Olhão all year round.
 There are plenty of facilities.

-Praia do Farol and Praia dos Hangares are both situated on the island of Culatra.
+Other beaches nearby are Praia do Farol and Praia dos Hangares both situated on the island of Culatra.
 There is a regular boat service from Faro in the summer and from Olhão all year round.

-I hope I’ve inspired your trip to Faro, let us know your thoughts in the comments below.
+I hope I’ve inspired your trip, let us know your thoughts in the comments below.